nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons:

 * Does not have good calendar integration.
-* Can not be used offline.
+* Cannot be used offline.
 * Certain operations requires clicking (e.g. dragging and dropping tasks between list), which is not what Jim wants.

 **Google Tasks**